ar-/incron/README.md

 The mask can also be extended by dotdirs=true which will include dotdirectories (hidden directories and hidden files) into the search.

-Example 1: You need to run program 'abc' with the full file path as an argument every time a file is changed in /var/mail.
+**Example 1**: You need to run program 'abc' with the full file path as an argument every time a file is changed in /var/mail.
 One of the solutions follows: